ronchaine/wheel/README.md

 #### What is it?
+It is _not working_.
+Most parts won't work yet -- use at your own caution.
+Stable branches will be made after they are ready for it.

+#### No really, what is it?
 It is a framework library.
 Or an application/game engine engine.
 A newer take on my old Wheel library.
 It is still very much a work in progress, but it is usable enough for me not to focus on it too much at the moment.
 Some other projects that I am fighting with use this, so if there are any decent improvements on the way, they will be added to this repository as well.
 Texture atlasing and image loading